NigelThomas/pythonudx/README.md

 * 2H = 2 hours
 * 3d = 3 days
 * 30m = 30 minutes
-* W0 = every Sunday (W1 = Monday, W6 = Saturday)
+* W0 = every Monday (W1 = Tuesday, ..., W6 = Sunday)
 * midnight - rotate each midnight (UTC)

 To run this in an application, pump the output into a native stream where it will be discarded; the file write happens as a side effect.

 **NOTES:**
-* 'midnight' rotates at midnight; '1d' rotates 24 hours after the start, and every 24 hours after that.
+* 'midnight' rotates daily at midnight;
+* '1d' also rotates every day at midnight
+* '12h' will rotate at noon and midnight; '6h' would also rotate at 6:00 and 18:00.
+* '3d' rotates every third day at midnight.
+The first rotation will be the next day divisible by 3 according to the day of the month
-* '5m' will rotate 5 minutes after start time, not at :00, :05, etc
+* '5m' will rotate at hh:00, hh:05, etc
-* See
+* '20s' will rotate at hh:mm:00, hh:mm:20, hh:mm:40 and so on

 ### Note on Output Formatting